-17 out of the 20 responses to the IOSCO survey reported potential or actual conflicts of interest and
+4 17 out of the 20 responses to the IOSCO survey reported potential or actual conflicts of interest and associated conduct risks in debt capital raisings in their jurisdictions.

-Proposed IOSCO Guidance
+IOSCO Guidance

-Measure 1: Regulators should consider requiring firms to manage conflicts of interest that may arise in relation to the pricing of a debt securities offering, keeping the issuer informed of key decisions or actions which can influence the pricing outcome and giving the issuer an opportunity to express its preference regarding the pricing of an issue during the pricing process.
+Measure 1: Regulators should consider requiring firms to manage conflicts of interest that may arise in relation to the pricing of a debt securities offering, keeping the issuer informed of key decisions or actions which can influence the pricing outcome, and giving the issuer an opportunity to express its preference regarding the pricing of an issue during the pricing process.